 - Also discussed in the video "The Horrifying Truth About Life Inside Movie Musicals", where they suggest telepathy, puppeteers, slavery, fascism, mental illness, and the idea of singing and dancing providing a drug-like high as in-universe reasons why everybody sings in musicals.

-- The episode "Mayhem of the Music Meister!" of Batman: The Brave and the Bold is the "Alternate Universe with magic" type, as the villain's hypnotic voice caused people to sing and dance under his control.
+- Batman: The Brave and the Bold: "Mayhem of the Music Meister!" is the "Alternate Universe with magic" type, as the villain's hypnotic voice caused people to sing and dance under his control.
 (How everyone knew what they had to sing and do is not explained however.
 Though the Meister's songs don't have to specify the actual commands (he doesn't say anything like "Attack Batman" during Drives Us Bats, but they do anyway), so he probably mindcontrolled them into knowing the lyrics.)

-- It's also slightly diegetic- the Music Meister didn't seem to have anything to do with "If Only".
+- It's also slightly diegetic — the Music Meister doesn't seem to have anything to do with "If Only".

-- And it's actually Lampshaded by Batman after Death Trap, which Black Canary sang after Music Meister had already left the room.
+- This is actually Lampshaded by Batman after Death Trap, which Black Canary sang after Music Meister had already left the room.

 - Blaze and the Monster Machines is mostly All In Their Head.
 Normally the various episodic songs are performed offscreen by Blaze and AJ during a matching montage, whenever the two start their adventure, or demonstrate the episode's featured scientific concept.
 However, there are rare occurrences where onscreen singing is used, the songs "Welcome to Animal Island" and "The Pickle Family Song", for instance, are Alternate Universe, while "Sound Wave Showdown" is very much Diegetic.

 - Big City Greens: The Musical Episode "Green Christmas" is Alternate Universe.
 It's even lampshaded several times throughout.